≡ Menu

 Why is that?

-You see, it is believed that the Catahoula’s ancestry is tied to the Native American tribes living in and around Louisiana and the areas surrounding the Catahoula lake who originally domesticated these dogs early on in their history.
+We’re not all that sure, but it could have something to do with who first owned and domesticated the Catahoula hound.
+You see, it is believed that the Catahoula’s ancestry is tied to the Native American tribes living in and around Louisiana and the areas surrounding the Catahoula Lake who originally domesticated these dogs early on in their history.

-Believe that these early ancestors of the Catahoula were bred early with Red Wolves and Greyhounds (but DNA analysis has since ruled out the “wolven” aspect).
+And many even believe that these early ancestors of the Catahoula were bred early with Red Wolves and Greyhounds (but DNA analysis has since ruled out the “wolven” aspect).

 A second theory…

-And while they may be referred to by some as a “cur” dog, just ask any owner of a Catahoula Leopard dog and they’ll be sure to tell you that there is no finer “type” of dog in all the world.
+But… regardless of how the Catahoula Leopard Dog came into existence, one thing is certain: Catahoula dogs have been bred for strength, agility, speed, and hunting.
+And while they may be referred to by some as a “cur” dog, ask any owner of a Catahoula Leopard dog, and they’ll be sure to tell you that there is no finer “type” of the dog in all the world.

 And truth be told…

-You see, as of 1996, the breed has been officially recognized by the American Kennel Club the AKC and there is also a National Association of Louisiana Catahoula’s (NACL) organization completely dedicated to the breed, which is not something you would normally associate with a “mongrel” breed!
+Saying that a Louisiana Catahoula Leopard Dog is a “mutt” isn’t true!
+Or at least it has been true since 1996.
+You see, as of 1996, the breed has been officially recognized by the American Kennel Club AKC, and there is also a National Association of Louisiana Catahoula’s (NACL) organization utterly dedicated to the breed, which is not something you would typically associate with a “mongrel” breed!

 Louisiana Catahoula Leopard Dog Characteristics